 Session: Industry - academic relations / Industry strategy / Economics of technology policy (Chairmen: Prof. Monika Mrazova and Prof. Anja Schulze)

 Prof. Marie Thursby, Regents’ Professor Emeritus of Strategy at Georgia Institute of Technology, Georgia, USA.

-Mr. Amir Naiberg, Associate Vice Chancellor Technology Development Group and President & CEO of Westwood Technology Transfer, UCLA Technology Development Group.
+Mr. Amir Naiberg, Associate Vice Chancellor, Chief Executive Officer Technology Development Group and Chief Executive Officer & President of Westwood Technology Transfer, UCLA Technology Development Group.

 Dr. Hans Widmer, Program Director at Novartis Institutes for BioMedical Research, Switzerland.